 Unreal Engine has been officially chosen as the Most Successful Videogame Engine in 2014.
 It’s an actual Guinness World Record they hold – with a ton of other notable awards, too.
 It has been around since 1998, which means it had tons of time to perfect their team and grow a substantial fanbase.
 This game making software is now used to make a variety of games from simple shooters to MMORPGs.
 However, while it is a strong leader among desktop and console games, other software makers take the crown in mobile and virtual reality games.

-The coding language Unreal Engine uses is C++.
+The coding language Unreal Engine uses in C++.
 It also uses Blueprint visual scripting, which makes the development process much more flexible.
-Basically, it blurs the line between what programmers and designers can use, making more means available to both.
+It blurs the line between what programmers and designers can use, making more means available to both.
 It also makes the game development software more manageable for a beginner.

-Graphics is perhaps the strongest point of Unreal Engine.
+Graphics is perhaps the strongest point of the Unreal Engine.
 It ranks extremely strong in both 2D and 3D games.
-Most game developers praise their advanced lighting and realistic shadows, as well as particle simulation.
+Most developers that use game making software praise their advanced lighting and realistic shadows, as well as particle simulation.
 A million particles in a single scene is a whopping number, isn’t it?
 The material editor is well made as well, and using the node graph gives the developer a lot of power.
 The system has great tools for post-processing as well.

 You must note though that all those powerful tools require adequate resources.
-To make the most of Unreal Engine, you should have a computer of truly impressive specifications.
-A ton of possibilities also take time to understand and master, so the learning curve is much steeper than, say, in Unity.
+To make the most of the Unreal Engine, you should have a computer with truly impressive specifications.
+A ton of possibilities also takes time to understand and master, so the learning curve is much steeper than, say, in Unity.